froxlor/Documentation/_general/updating/manually.md

 ## 4. Correct permissions

 In order for the webserver to be able to server the files, the owner must be set correctly.
-*Note*: If you're using FCGID/PHP-Fpm for the Froxlor-Vhost, you have to replace the webserver-user with your local froxlor-user.
+*Note*: If you're using FCGID/PHP-Fpm for the froxlor-Vhost, you have to replace the webserver-user with your local froxlor-user.

 ````shell
 chown -R [webserver-user]:[webserver-user] /var/www/froxlor/